-- Please enter the museum via the Blavatnik Entrance on Exhibition Road.
+- You can enter via any entrance.
+The nearest entrance to the Learning Centre is the Blavatnik Entrance on Exhibition Road.
 This entrance is step-free and wheelchair accessible.

-- Our interactive map is available to help you with wayfinding
+- Upon arrival at V&A South Kensington, please follow signs to the Learning Centre, where you will check-in.
+Our interactive map is available to help you with wayfinding.

-- In the interest of visitor safety, our Security team may carry out bag searches at the entrances to the museum.
+- In the interest of visitor safety, our Security team may carry out bag searches at the entrances.

 Facilities for schools and colleges

-- Our toilets are open throughout the building and are regularly cleaned throughout the day
+- The toilets in the Centre are regularly cleaned throughout the day.

 - School groups can visit our exhibitions at a discounted rate.
 To book and find out more, please call our Contact Centre Team on +44 (0)20 7942 2000 and an advisor will be able to process your request.

 - Teachers are responsible for students' behaviour and safety at all times.
-Please remind your group not to touch objects, shout or run while at the V&A.
+Please remind your group not to touch objects, shout or run.

 - You are welcome to draw in any gallery.
 For temporary exhibitions, please check signage or ask a member of staff.
 Please only use dry materials – for example coloured or graphite pencils.
 Materials must be encased in a box or bag.

 If you have any questions before you visit, please email our Learning Co-ordinator – Schools and Colleges at: email@example.com or call: +44 (0)20 7942 2000.